DariuszMeissner/DariuszMeissner/README.md

 ## Hi there 👋 I'm Dariusz Meissner

-I'm a front-end developer with big passion to create website and application based on React.
-At the moment I am fascinated Typescript ⚡.
+I'm a front-end developer with a passion for creating websites and applications based on React.
+At the moment I am fascinated byTypescript ⚡.

 #### 🔭 I’m currently working on
 - portfolio website, React/Three.js <br> see https://dariuszmeissner.github.io/Portfolio/